Classic ASCII characters, 80 columns wide

 - Plain ASCII text (no color flag) is portable.

-jp2a --width=80 --output=art.txt photo.jpggives you a.txtyou can drop into a README, a Git commit, or an email, and it renders anywhere a monospace font does. - Colored ANSI output (
+jp2a --width=80 --output=art.txt photo.jpggives you a.txtyou can drop into a README, a Git commit, or an email, and it renders anywhere a monospace font does, as long as the destination keeps the whitespace and has room for the width. - Colored ANSI output (

 jp2a --colors, or chafa's default) embeds terminal escape codes.
 Redirect it to a file and the file contains those raw codes; it only displays correctly whencat-ed back into an ANSI-capable terminal, not in a plain text viewer.